-If at any time the voltage on the VCP pin falls below the charge pump UVLO threshold voltage, all FETs in the H-bridge will be disabled and the nFAULT pin will be driven low.
-Operation resumes when VCP rises above the CPUV threshold.
-The nFAULT pin is released after operation has resumed.
+If at any time the voltage on the VCP pin falls below the charge pump undervoltage lockout threshold voltage, all FETs in the H-bridge will be disabled and the nFAULT pin will be driven low.
+Operation will resume when VCP rises above the CPUV threshold.
+The nFAULT pin will be released after operation has resumed.